joakimmelin/opnsense-backup/README.md

 # opnsense-backup
 simple script for backing up OPNSense configuration to another server.
+Freel free to copy and/or modify as needed.

-Is supposed to run ever 24 hours and creates a unique file name every time (hostname-config-date.xml).
+The script is supposed to run ever 24 hours and creates a unique file name every time (hostname-config-date.xml).

 Requires the following: